Operation Khukri: Aftermath

 The Indian operation was a complete success.
 All the besieged forces were evacuated successfully, with one casualty, and the rescue was a tremendous boost to UNAMSIL morale.
 The Indian Forces were met with a rapturous welcome as they marched triumphantly into Daru.
 It was the worst defeat the RUF has suffered.

 The people of Sierra Leone helped build the Khukri War Memorial on the bank of the River Moa.
-The memorial honors Hav Krishan Kumar, who died during the operation.
+The memorial honors Havaldar Krishan Kumar, who died during the operation.

 Popular culture

 Red Chillies Entertainment, Dharma Productions, Azure Entertainment, and Flying Unicorn Entertainment are making a film based on Operation Khukri.
 The film will have Randip Hooda, Ayushmann Khurrana, and Rajkummar Rao in lead roles.